apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/testing.md

 If you want to manage capacity, use `s3guard set-capacity` to increase it (performance) or decrease it (costs).
-For remote `hadoop-aws` test runs, the read/write capacities of "10" each should suffice;
+For remote `hadoop-aws` test runs, the read/write capacities of "0" each should suffice;
 increase it if parallel test run logs warn of throttling.

-Tip: for agility, use DynamoDB autoscaling, setting the minimum to something very low (e.g 5 units), the maximum to the largest amount you are willing to pay.
-This will automatically reduce capacity when you are not running tests against the bucket, slowly increase it over multiple test runs, if the load justifies it.

 ## <a name="tips"></a> Tips